 - For the first 12 hrs after the extraction, do not brush, floss, or rinse your teeth.

 - While brushing afterward, try as much as possible to avoid the surgical area.
 However, you can gently rinse your mouth with a diluted mouthwash or a glassful of warm water containing 1/4 teaspoonful of table salt.

 - As long as there is bleeding, don’t smoke, don’t use straws, and don’t spit forcefully.

 - Carefully follow the prescribed pain medications.

-- In case your bleeding or pain persists, consult your dentist immediately.
+- In case your bleeding or pain persists, consult your dentist near me immediately.

 At URBN Dental, the comfort of our patients is our first concern.
 We ensure that the affected area is completely numb before we commence the tooth extraction procedure For a safe, painless, and comfortable tooth extraction treatment, kindly contact us today.
-Also, schedule an appointment with any of our professional dentists if you have inquiries about tooth extractions or any other dental services.
+Also, schedule an appointment with our professional dentists if you have inquiries about tooth extractions or other dental services.